Manoj-Thakur905/project-affbc/content/pages/index.md

       - author: Manoj Thakur
         avatar: images/sean_salazar.jpg
         content: >-
-          When you are studying at a college or university, you may not always have the opportunity to apply what you are learning in a real world setting.
-Internships provide the opportunity to take what you are learning in the classroom and actually use it.
+          At the point when you are learning at a school or college, you may not generally have the occasion to apply what you are realizing in a certifiable setting.
+Entry level positions give the occasion to take what you are realizing in the homeroom and really use it.
       - author: Paras Grover
         avatar: images/aubrey_hoover.jpg
         content: >-